healeycodes/quill/README.md

 Quill is a tree-walk interpreter – it's an in-progress Rust port of [thesephist/ink](https://github.com/thesephist/ink) (a minimal programming language inspired by modern JavaScript and Go, with functional style).
 It uses Tokio async/await for an experimental event loop and passes callbacks via Tokio channels.

+There are bugs, and the least-complete section is the runtime (e.g. the HTTP functionality, file read/write, etc.).

 The variable/function naming, as well as the code design organization, tries to stick closely to the Go project.
 This way, patches that are added to Ink and be ported here.
 Many comments are lifted straight from the Go project (they start with `GoInk:`).

 You may also be interested in [thesephist/schrift](https://github.com/thesephist/schrift) which is a more experimental runtime for Ink, focused on perf and instrumentation.
+Or the [The Ink blog](https://dotink.co/).

 <br>